aaronalbinson/henw/src/pages/about.md

       industries.

-      We manufacture our own bespoke Hot Needle Perforator and Cold Needle Perforator Machines including all their consumables, throughout the world in the packaging industry.
+      We are the leading UK manufacturer of Hot and Cold Micro Perforation Machinery.
+We manufacture our own bespoke Hot Needle Perforator Machine and Cold Needle Perforator Machine including all their consumables, selling these throughout the world.

+      Perforated film is used in a large number of sectors including:

+      * Fruit and veg film packaging

+      * fresh bread film packaging

+      * pharmaceutical / medical supplies

+      * building or roofing insulation manufacturers

+      * other products with the need for air and moisture control.

+      The lidding or packaging of perforated material allows the moisture to escape, which extends the product's freshness and shelf life considerably.
+It also reduces the growth of mold in bagged farm produce.

       We also manufacture our own Manual Core Cutter capable of cutting plastic